Clan McDuck: Scrooge Shah and Prince Donduk

 Scrooge Shah was the last king of Sagbad and the earliest known ancestor of Scrooge McDuck.
 A young King Khan Khan (2050 BC-1967 BC) sacked the city of Sagbad in 2033 BC, but Scrooge Shah and Prince Donduk, his heir apparent, managed to escape.
 Khan Khan lost their tracks, but would much later locate their distant descendants.
+Prince Donduk also has three unnamed nephews who resemble Huey, Dewey, and Louie.
 Scrooge Shah features in the story "King Scrooge the First" (1967) by Carl Barks and Tony Strobl.

 Postclassical McDucks

 Eider McDuck

 Sir Eider McDuck (880-946; from earlier Eider MacDuich) was the chief of Clan McDuck during an Anglo-Saxon invasion in 946 (despite England and Scotland signing a peace treaty in 945).
 Eider was killed during the Anglo-Saxons' siege of McDuck Castle after his serfs abandoned him.
 He had refused to buy them arrows because they were too expensive, and only paid his serfs, collectively, 30 copper pieces an hour.
 Eider McDuck is first mentioned in Barks' The Old Castle's Secret (1948).

 Friar Juicy McDuck (910-971) and Sir Smokt McDuck (b.
 931) are buried in the McDuck cemetery as seen in the Carl Barks painting Dubious Doings at Dismal Downs.

-He makes a cameo appearance in the 2017 DuckTales series episode, "The Secret(s) of Castle McDuck!", both as a statue in front of the titular Castle McDuck and as a ghost.
+Eider makes a cameo appearance in the 2017 DuckTales series episode, "The Secret(s) of Castle McDuck!", both as a statue in front of the titular Castle McDuck and as a ghost.

+Slye MacDuich

+Slye MacDuich who was enlisted as a spy for Malcolm II of Scotland, in 1018, during his conquest of the Angles.